 - Parents or grandparents of the main applicant or of the spouse if aged 58 or above, and depend financially on the main applicant.

-There are three main investment options to choose from for the Antigua and Barbuda Citizenship by Investment Program.
+There are three main investment options to choose from for the Antigua Citizenship Program.

-Applicants may purchase property valued at a minimum of $400,000 in a pre-approved real estate area.
+2. Real estate investment: Applicants may purchase property valued at a minimum of $400,000 in a pre-approved real estate area.
 The investment must be maintained for at least five years.
-In addition, property must be selected from the government’s approved development projects list.
-Property registration, processing fees and taxes may be paid in addition to the property purchase [See citizenship costs below].
+In addition, the property must be selected from the government’s approved real estate project list.
+Property registration, processing fees, and taxes may be paid in addition to the property purchase [See citizenship costs below].

-Applicants can invest $1.5 million to establish a business.
+3. Business establishment: Applicants can invest $1.5 million to establish an approved business.
 Two or more applicants may make a joint business investment with an individual minimum of at least $400,000 and a total investment of at least $5 million.
 Any potential applicant(s) under this investment option is advised to make contact with the ABIA to discuss their business proposal.

 Key tax considerations include:

 - Business and corporate tax rate is 25% of net profits, although attractive concessions are available to qualifying companies, such as a tax holiday on profits up to a 20-year period and an import or export customs duty waiver.